 If the funding is a scholarship towards a living allowance or salary to complete your PhD then the matter would be dealt with through the Graduate Research School.
 However, if the company would like to provide funds towards a specific research activity, then Research Services will either develop a contract between the company and JCU or negotiate as necessary the terms in the company’s contract.

-Your first step should be to contact the Research Legal Officer, Jim Campbell, on x15238.
+Your first step should be to contact the Project Manager (Contracts), Naiomi Galvin on x15238 firstname.lastname@example.org.